-2.1.3 Geomorphology and sedimentology
+2.2.2 Geomorphology and sedimentology

-The Baltic Sea is an arm of the Atlantic Ocean and is connected to the North Sea via the Great Belt, the Little Belt and the Øresund.
+The Baltic Sea is a tributary of the Atlantic Ocean and is connected to the North Sea via the Great Belt and Little Belt, and the strait of Øresund.
 The planning area under consideration is the German Baltic Sea EEZ.